fusion-jena/abecto/README.md

 * the count ([av:count](http://w3id.org/abecto/vocabulary#count)) of resources of an aspect,
 * the duplicate-free count ([av:deduplicatedCount](http://w3id.org/abecto/vocabulary#deduplicatedCount)) of resources of an aspect,
 * the absolute coverage ([av:absoluteCoverage](http://w3id.org/abecto/vocabulary#absoluteCoverage)) of resources of an aspect in another knowledge graph,
-* the relative coverage ([av:relativeCoverage](http://w3id.org/abecto/vocabulary#relativeCoverage)) of resources of an aspect in another knowledge graph, and
+* the relative coverage ([av:relativeCoverage](http://w3id.org/abecto/vocabulary#relativeCoverage)) of resources of an aspect in another knowledge graph,
+* the absolute coveredness ([av:absoluteCoveredness](http://w3id.org/abecto/vocabulary#absoluteCoveredness)) of resources of an aspect by any other knowledge graph,
+* the relative coveredness ([av:relativeCoveredness](http://w3id.org/abecto/vocabulary#relativeCoveredness)) of resources of an aspect by any other knowledge graph, and
 * the estimated completeness ([av:marCompletenessThomas08](http://w3id.org/abecto/vocabulary#marCompletenessThomas08)) of resources of an aspect.

 The estimated completeness is determined by a mark and recapture method as proposed by Razniewski et al. (see [But What Do We Actually Know?](http://doi.org/10.18653/v1/W16-1308)) and using the mark and recapture method defined by Thomas (see [Generalising multiple capture-recapture to non-uniform sample sizes](http://doi.org/10.1145/1390334.1390531)), which permits multiple samples of different sample sizes.